monkeyraptor/Acrony/README.md

 | `the_strings`      | the input string |
 | `option`     | can be `0` or `1`   |

-Option `0` is the default output. `0` option will take the first letter of the word.
+Option `0` will take the first letter of the word.
+No other task.

-Option `1` will group the consecutive same characters with number.
+Option `1` will do the option `0` task and group the consecutive same characters with number.

 ## Examples
 | Input | Output          |